nudj/server/readme.md

 **If in any doubt, do not use!!!**

 1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal).
 Ignore this step for local env
-1. `yarn`
-1. Ensure you have a `.env-api` file inside each environment dir you want to restore
 1. `make restore ENV=[environment] INPUT_DIR=[inputDir]` e.g. `make restore ENV=local INPUT_DIR=/Users/nick/dev/nudj/local/dbdump`
   1. `INPUT_DIR` must be an absolute path to a db backup directory produced by the backup command above
-1. Enter `nudjtech` password for environment (can be found in 1Password) if requested

 # Releases